miltoncandelero/miltoncandelero.github.io/_posts/2019-03-12-change-anchor-point-for-an-object.md

 *(I have actually a post-it with this reference matrix on my screen)*

+Let's tackle a simple problem: You want to rotate your sprite arround a point that is not the default `0,0` top-left anchor.
-But I hear you saying: *Hey, there is no "Rotation" field on your matrix.
-Why are you talking about this thing if it can't rotate?*
+But there is no field *rotation* on that matrix!
-Well, the thing is that rotation is a crazy combination of all the fields.
-Rotation is achieved with a matrix that looks like this:
+The rotation is achieved with a matrix that looks like this:

 $$ \begin{bmatrix}
 \cos(\alpha) & \sin(\alpha) & 0\\